LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

-The proof is very technical, see [6](https://math24.files.wordpress.com/2013/02/partial-differential-equations-by-evans.pdf) page 274 for the details.\
+The proof is very technical.
+See [6](https://math24.files.wordpress.com/2013/02/partial-differential-equations-by-evans.pdf) page 274 for the details.\
 Being able to approximate functions in $W\U 0^{k,p}(U)$ by smooth functions compactly supported **inside of** $U$ gives us many more